swizzlevixen/letterboxd/README.markdown

 #### Film

 - /film/{id}
-- /film/{id}/availability — this does not seem to return any data at this time
+- /film/{id}/availability — this data is first-party only
 - /film/{id}/me

 #### Me